alanionita/100-days-of-code/r1-log.md

 ### R1D7
 Project #4 - Character Count.
 UI will display live character count as a user types in a textarea field (in progress).

+### R1D8
+Project #4 - Character Count.
+Finished project and reviewed topics learned from it (many struggles).
+UI is now displaying live character count as the user types.